LangSkyy/LangSkyy/README.md

 ## !
 Attention !
-Eng : This Repository / Package Is On Beta Access And Im Still Making New Scrape, So I Hope For You All Pantience 😋
+Eng : This repository/Package is in Beta access and I'm still making new strokes, so I hope you all will be patient 😋

 Id : Repository / Package Ini Masih Dalam Akses Beta Dan Ak Masih Membuat Scraper Yang Baru, Jadi Dimohon Kesabarannya Yaa 😋